Technical Community Code of Conduct 2023

-The CyberArk Technical Community is the place to ask questions, seek guidance, share solutions and best practices with your fellow CyberArk Community Members.
-CyberArk encourages its community members to learn from each other and share knowledge because we want the Technical Community to be a valuable resource and a place where everyone grows and learns together.
+The CyberArk Technical Community (hereafter referred to as “Community”) is the place to ask questions, seek guidance, and share solutions and best practices with your fellow CyberArk Community Members.
+CyberArk encourages its community members to learn from each other and share knowledge as we want the Community to be the go-to resource for CyberArk information.
+With that in mind, we have a few guidelines for our users to follow!

 Help Improve the Discussion

-- If you have a question in mind, please spend some time browsing the topics available before replying or starting your own.
-You’ll have a better chance of meeting others who share your interests and your replies will be more meaningful.
+- If you have a question in mind, please spend some time browsing the discussions available before starting your own.
+You’ll have a better chance of meeting others who share your interests, and your replies will be more meaningful.

 - The topics discussed matter to all of us.
 Be respectful of the topics, the time it takes to craft a question and the people discussing them, even if you disagree.